Coloring pages, crafts, printables and puzzles for kids from Activity Village

 The die:

 You will need to “doctor” a die so that it has 2 each of the numbers 1 to 3.
 You can do this easily by covering over the faces of an ordinary die with small plain stickers.
-You may want to write the number 1s in one color, 2s in another color and so on.
+You may want to write the number 1s in one colour, 2s in another colour and so on.

 Instructions

 You will need one “game board” for each player, and lots of farm animals.
+Our printable game board has two versions - one with numbers and one without.
 Choose the game board which you feel is most appropriate for your child: younger children may benefit from having the numbers written onto their “field”.
 If you are making a file folder game, print out two copies of the same board and stick one on each side of the file folder; two children can then play together.
 Put the animals in the center of the table where everyone can reach them.

 The youngest child starts by rolling the die and selecting the appropriate number of animals to go into his field.
 If you are using the numbered game board, he should place them in the correct order.